Exam ground rule: Exams in DigiExam require a title, subject and at least one complete question before they can be saved or used.

 - Student computer lockdown (see figure 2.6): When student computer lockdown is turned on, students are prevented from surfing the web or accessing other applications during the exam.

 - This should always be turned on for formal exams.

 - Turn lockdown off if students are allowed to access other applications or web browsers while completing their exam (click here to read about how to set up open book exams)

 - Time limit (see figure 2.7): Use a time limit for the exam which automatically hands in the exam for the student.
 See the article here

-- Allow spell check for (see figure 2.8): You can allow all students, only selected students, or no students to use the spell check tool.
+Spell check, Text to speech and Audio playback from USB: (see figure 2.8): You can allow all students, only selected students, or no students to use these tools.

 Learn how to add questions to your exam here.